FAQs

 - And canvasing nearby neighbors and businesses with shelter staff to ensure impacted nearby residences have a face-to-face contact and conversation as needed.

-Community engagement opportunities will be posted here and interested community members are also welcome to email us at [email protected].
+Community engagement opportunities will be posted on our Shelter Neighborhood Plans page and interested community members are also welcome to email us at [email protected].

 For concerning situations related to the shelter that do not need police intervention, on-site staff can be contacted on a 24-hour basis to advise or assist.
 Concerns may also be raised (during business hours) to County management staff providing oversight on the project.
 They may be reached by emailing [email protected].